 Mulch is a great way to take your yard and landscaping from messy to marvelous with minimal time and expense.
 After taking the time to select the best shrubs, prepare flower beds, and plant seeds in your garden, adding mulch can really take it to the next level.

 You should consider the areas that you plan to cover when selecting your mulch, as well as any family members or pets that will be in close contact with the new addition to your landscaping.
-Certain mulch products are toxic to pets, while others break down quickly.
+Certain mulch products are harmful to pets, while others break down quickly.
 Some mulch options last for multiple years, but some need to be replaced frequently as they are worked into the soil.

 Here are the best mulch options for your lawn and garden.